MuhammadShoaibKalim/DatabaseAdministrationProject/README.md

 ```
  CREATE DATABASE startersql;
  USE startersql;
+```
-Step 2: Create a Table
+<h5> Step 2: Create a Table</h5>

 Now we’ll create a simple users table:

 This table will store basic user info.

-Step 3: Drop the Database
+<h5>Step 3: Drop the Database</h5>

 You can delete the entire database (and all its tables) using:

 Be careful — this will delete everything in that database.
-```